This post was originally published on May 25, 2017, and was updated on April 2, 2020.

 Your first step towards more word-of-mouth referrals begins with determining what your company does really well.
 If you’re struggling to come up with something, your problem runs deeper than marketing, and you may want to work with our team to develop strong messaging and positioning.
 But, if you know what your strengths are, then it’s time to remind your customer base of them on a regular basis, so they feel inspired to share what they are with their network.

-Ready to capitalize on the power of digital word-of-mouth marketing?
+Ready to capitalize on the power of digital word-of-mouth and influencer marketing?
 Contact TPM today and discover how we can help you.